kazgu/LEAF/README.md

-# LEAF : A Less Expert Annotation Framework
+# LEAF : A Less Expert Annotation Framework with Active Learning

 This repository contains the code and data used to train, test, and validate the models presented in our paper "A Less Expert Annotation Framework for Active Learning."